Is Twitch Safe For Kids? | Carrots & Cake

 No, Twitch is not suitable for kids under the age of 11.
 The platform has a minimum age requirement of 13, and for good reason.
 Some of the content on Twitch can be pretty graphic, and there's no way to filter it out completely.
 If your child is under 11, they should not be using Twitch.
 If you have a child under the age of 11 who has a Twitch account, If you are the parent or legal guardian of a child under 13 who has become a Twitch Services member, you can contact Twitch at [email protected] to have their account terminated indefinitely and personal information deleted.

 From a safety point of view, kids 13 years of age and older can create a Twitch account.
-By creating an account, this allows them to access Twitch content and upload their own content.
-However as much like with any online content, there will always be risks involved with other members within the community.
-As a parent with a 13 or 14 year old child, it’s advisable to keep communication open regarding such online activities.
+Creating an account, allows them to access Twitch content and upload their own content.
+However, as much like with any online content, there will always be risks involved with other members within the community.
+As a parent with a 13 or 14-year-old child, it’s advisable to keep communication open regarding such online activities.
 This is likely to encourage your child to share with you if they face any issues, such as bullying online.

 The best way to make sure your kid is safe on Twitch is to monitor their activity and make sure they're only accessing age-appropriate content.
 You can also set up parental controls to limit their access to certain features and block them from viewing mature content.
 Finally, you can talk to your kids about how to stay safe online and what to do if they see something

-Generally uploading a video on Twitch is safe, the platform uses monitoring services to minimize risks associated with uploading videos on the platform.
-However, bullying is still a very present risk amongst youths online.
-By uploading a video online, your child may be exposing themselves to internet trolls and bullies that hide behind their computer screen.
-It’s important to keep communication open with your child to ensure that if they experience any issues such as these, they share with you.
+Generally, uploading a video on Twitch is safe, the platform uses monitoring services to minimize risks associated with uploading videos on the platform.
+However, bullying is still a very present risk among youths online.
+By uploading a video online, your child may be exposing themselves to internet trolls and bullies that hide behind their computer screens.
+It’s important to keep communication open with your child to ensure that if they experience any issues such as these, they share them with you.

 Twitch can be safe for kids, but it really depends on the content they're interested in.
 If they're mostly interested in gaming, then Twitch is probably fine.
 However, if they're interested in other types of content as well, you'll want to take a closer look.
 Some of the live musical performances and "in real life" streams can get pretty graphic, and there's always the possibility that your child could stumble across something inappropriate if they're not careful.
 As with any online platform, it's important to monitor your child's activity and make sure they're only accessing age-appropriate content.
 You can also set up parental controls to limit their access to certain features and block them from viewing mature content.
 Finally, you can talk to your kids about how to stay safe online and what to do if they see something that makes them feel uncomfortable.